anton-k/mig/README.md

-In the example we can note the duplication of path name `"hello/bye"` and that we pass the same constants to our function `handle`. we can capture that part of URI as argument with `Capture` argument:
+In the example we can note the duplication of path name `"hello/bye"` and that we pass the same constants to our function `handle`.
+We can capture that part of URI as argument with `Capture` argument:

 ```haskell
 server :: Server IO